davelnewton/todo_gem/README.markdown

 # Todo

-This is a simple gem for keep track of to-do list items.
+This is a simple gem for keeping track of to-do list items.

 ## Installation

     $ gem install todo

 ## Usage

-To add an item to your to-do list, simply call it on the `Todo` object as if it were a method:
+Add items to the to-do list like so:

     Todo.walk_dog